 The individual health condition is identified via the International Classification of Diseases- 10 (ICD-10).
 The diagnosis is submitted by providers on incoming claims.
 There are more than 9000 ICD-10 codes that map to 79 HCC codes in the risk adjustment model.

 The proven success of HCCs in the prediction of resources used for Medicare Advantage enrollees, this could now further been implemented into determining the partial reimbursement for Accountable Care Organization (ACO) and Hospital Value-Based Purchasing (HVBP) program.
 Providers who admit outpatient have assumed the risk for outpatient documentation and coding.
 The risk factor score will let providers to accurately capture their patient’s health status they will receive the benefit will failing to do so will not.

 Risk Adjustment Affecting Payment

 As the provider’s payment is now more dependent on the quality of care.
 It provides a more impactful solution for the providers to mask-out.
-Risk Adjustment involves estimating provider’s performance based on each quality to measure or the expected Medicare allowable charges on each cost measure.
+Risk Adjustment involves estimating the provider’s performance based on each quality to measure or the expected Medicare allowable charges on each cost measure.

-Risk Adjusted Measure Score= (Actual Performance/ Expected performance) * National Average
+Risk-Adjusted Measure Score= (Actual Performance/ Expected performance) * National Average